Pantagrueliste/blog/content/post/treemap/index.md

 ---
-title: The Manuscript Browser
+title: A Visual Browser for Archive
-subtitle: A user-friendly approach to digital publications
+subtitle: A user-friendly approach to digitized archival documents

 # Summary for listings and search engines
 summary: O